 - QUOTE – When a data value is quoted, this specifies the quoting character to be used.
 A double-quote is used by default.

 - ESCAPE – This represents the character that should appear before the data character that matches the value for QUOTE.

 - ENCODING – This specifies the encoding of the output file.
 The existing client encoding is used, if this option is not specified.

-For example, say you are using a column name last_success_pull_time corresponding to each table in the table list_of_tables which stores last successful data pull time.
+For example, say you are using a column name last_success_pull_time corresponding to each table in the table list_of_tables which stores the last successful data pull time.
 Each time data in the table which are modified after that timestamp has to be pulled.
-Body of the loop in procedure will change like this:
+The body of the loop in procedure will change like this: